 2. Owning an iguana can be expensive.

 There is a misconception that all reptiles need is a glass cage and some bugs to eat.
 This is hardly the case!
-First, iguanas must live in an enclosure that is at the right temperature.
+First, iguanas must live in an enclosure at the right temperature.
 This can increase your utility bill.
 Second, iguanas need fresh food, which can get expensive as well.
-Third, if your iguana gets sick, they will need to see a vet that specializes in exotic animals.
+Third, if your iguana gets sick, they must see a vet specializing in exotic animals.
 That vet visit can be more expensive when compared to a cat or dog.

 3. Iguanas can live up to 15-20 years.

-Owning an iguana is not a short commitment.
-Since these reptiles can live to close to two decades, you need to decide if you can continue to care for them for that long.
-This is one main reason why iguanas get placed in rescue or rehoming centers – the previous owner no longer wants to take care of them.
+Owning an iguana is a long commitment.
+Since these reptiles can live for nearly two decades, you need to decide if you can continue caring for them for that long.
+One main reason why iguanas get placed in rescue or rehoming centers is that the previous owner no longer wants to care for them.

 4. Iguanas grow.